Well, that title is a mouthful. But it’s the topic for today, so what can you do?

 When running or debugging Azure Functions locally, your runtime just blurts our this error and fails to compile your functions:

-And this is how it actually looks like:
+And this is what it actually looks like:

 What do?